markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

 Version 0.5.0 introduces the option to modify a set of [Bound Aspects](#definition-of-terms) as a group by selecting one specific top-level [Variant](#variants).
 Variants are [configured independently](#top-level-variants) from the Aspects themselves, so existing projects do not need to be adapted.

+## Acknowledgments

+The author of KiVar would like to thank the following people in particular:

+**Mike Williams** for working on back-propagation from PCB to schematic, the last missing KiCad feature in the early days of KiVar.

+**Jon Evans** for his input and support regarding KiCad SWIG issues.

+**Honza Hladík** for his motivating very first feedback, feature inspiration and issue reports.

+**Seth Hillbrand** for responding to my first release announcement by inviting me to give a talk at KiCon Europe 2024.

+**Leonard Bargenda** for recurring pre-release testing sessions on macOS.